Site Specific Interpretations of the Narrative Nutrient Criterion

 Please contact Kaitlyn Sutton (850-245-8819) or Nia Wellendorf (850-245-8190) if you have any questions about the public workshop or proposed SSAC.

-Links to the technical documentation supporting the proposed SSAC, a map of the proposed SSAC area, draft rule language, an agenda for the public workshop, the public workshop presentation and comments received are located below.
+Links to the technical documentation supporting the proposed SSAC, the agenda for the public workshop, the public workshop presentation and comments received are located below.
+This TAN SSAC is now incorporated into the revisions proposed as part of the 2024 Triennial Review.

 Water Quality Standards Variances